vladidit/simple-search/README.md

-# Simple Search for Laravel 5.* #
+# Simple Search for Laravel #
 This package provides search argorithm for laravel projects.
 It\'s simple and clear.
 The magic is in using lemmas from query words, thanks for phpMorhy.

 ### What Simple Search can do? ###

-* Find occurancies of lemmas in array of tables
+* Find occurrences of lemmas in array of tables
 * Count rating of found results
 * Associate models to each result in collection
 * Paginate collection of search results